Abass-rashid/Abass-rashid/README.md

 - 🌱 I’m currently learning  javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+- i'm looking to collaborate on software development projects

 <!---
 Abass-rashid/Abass-rashid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.